cdlhub/documentation/ReferenceModel.md

 * **[eve](#eve)** is the event distributing utility.
 Based on the number of events in the input and the number of processes specified as a parameter, eve outputs subsets of the events as a stream.
 The output streams into getmodel.
 * **[getmodel](#getmodel)** generates a stream of effective damageability cdfs for the input stream of events.
 The reference example reads in Oasis format damage cdf data from binary file. getmodel streams into gulcalc or can be output to a binary file.
 * **[gulcalc](#gulcalc)** performs the ground up loss sampling calculations and numerical integration.
 The output is the Oasis kernel gul sample table.
 This can be output to a binary file or streamed into  fmcalc or outputcalc.
 * **[fmcalc](#fmcalc)** performs the insured loss calculations on the ground up loss samples and mean.
 The output is the Oasis format loss sample table.
-The functionality covered in fmcalc is the same as the current financial Module in Oasis R1.4 (see R1.2 Financial Module documentation for more information).
+The functionality is explained in [Financial Module](FinancialModule.md).
 The result can be output to a binary file or streamed into outputcalc.
 * **[outputcalc](#outputcalc)** performs an output analysis on the ground up or loss samples.
 The reference example is an event loss table containing TIV, sample mean and standard deviation for each event at portfolio/programme summary level.
 The results are written directly into csv file as there is no downstream processing.

 Other components in the Reference Model include;